-Objectives
+The programme aims to know the functioning of ECCE in Odisha with special focus on systemic and management challenges in quality ECCE.

-- 1. To discuss current laws, policies and practices of governance and management of ECCE. - 2.
-To discuss the role and need of regulatory bodies in centre and states for managing quality ECCE. - 3.
-To discuss about enablers quality of ECCE in public and private management.

-- 4. To discuss policies and good practices to monitor quality ECCE in states. - 5.
-To discuss about convergence for sustainable coordination in selected state like Maharashtra, Odisha, J&K, Tamil Nadu, Chhattisgarh
+- 1. To discuss ECCE policy 2013 with respect to implementation, institutionalization and challenges for ensuring inclusive and equitable quality education to promote lifelong learning opportunities for all. - 2.
+To discuss policies and practices of governance and management of ECCE in Odisha. - 3.
+To discuss the role of regulatory bodies for managing quality ECCE in Odisha. - 4.
+To discuss about enablers of management of quality ECCE in Odisha. - 5.
+To discuss policies and effective practices to monitor quality ECCE, documentation of processes, initiatives, innovation and experiences in Odisha. - 6.
+To discuss about models of convergence for sustainable coordination in Odisha.